Søren Stryger

 Søren Stryger (born 7 February 1975) is a retired Danish team handball player.
 He lastly played for the German club SG Flensburg-Handewitt.

 He has played on the national team at European and World championships and won several medals with the Danish national handball team.
+In both 2000 and 2004 he was named Danish handball player of the year.

 Private life

-He lives with, his wife, Eva and their two sons in Flensburg.
+He lives with his wife, Eva, and their two sons in Flensburg.
 He has a Master of Science in Business Administration and Commercial Law.